 Where I started investing in cryptocurrency

-Through Brian’s mentorship and my own research, I decided to take a chance on a newly launched cryptocurrency to the market, Ethereum.
+Through Brian’s coaching and my own research, I decided to take a chance on a newly launched cryptocurrency to the market, Ethereum.
 With the $300 check from my part-time campus job, I took a leap of faith and invested in Ethereum.
 At this time, Ethereum was nearly $14 per coin.

 During the months forward, I became obsessed with investing more in Ethereum.
 I listened to Ethereum podcasts while walking to class.
 Every spare minute I had at my part-time campus job, I read about Ethereum.
 I made my Twitter feed to follow mostly Ethereum-related accounts.
 I absorbed hours of Ethereum commentary on YouTube.

 Between February and March of 2017, ETH shot from $15 to $50 per coin.
 By April, it was at $70, by May, $230.
 In a span of 4 months, my $300 investment ballooned to $6,000.
 At this point, I was going to sell all of my ETH, but there was speculation that the price of Ethereum would pass $1k per coin in the next year.
 During this time, my on-campus job helped pay for my everyday living expenses.
 In addition, my next semester’s housing rent wasn’t due until the start of the next quarter.
 So, I did not feel pressed to sell right away.

 Luckily I didn’t sell out just yet because, in the course of 2 weeks in December 2017, ETH nearly doubled in price from $430 to $830.
 On January 3, 2018, it hit $900; 3 days later, it passed $1k.